 The visor works seamlessly with goggles and there’s no drama opening or closing it with them on.
 It also provides a huge field of vision and is “optically correct” meaning there’s little to no visual distortion along the bottom of the shield.

-We don’t have any serious complaints about the Hornet if I’m telling the truth.
-If I had to pick at something it would be the overall weight of the helmet, which is a full nine ounces heavier than the Klim helmets on our list.
+We don’t have any serious complaints about the Hornet if we're telling the truth.
+If we had to pick at something it would be the overall weight of the helmet, which is a full nine ounces heavier than the Klim helmets on our list.

 The large vents along the helmet peak also allow a decent amount of sunlight through, which can create dark spots on your shield if you opt for the Transitions lens.